 - salt & pepper to taste

-- Add cooled farro, tomatoes, and vinagrette dressing to a large bowl and give it a gentle stir to combine all ingredients.
+- Add cooled farro, tomatoes, cucumbers, onions, Kalamata olives, and vinagrette dressing to a large bowl and give it a gentle stir to combine all ingredients.
 Top with the feta cheese crumbles.